Oh! Calcutta!: Productions

 A revival opened on Broadway at the Edison Theatre on September 24, 1976, and closed on August 6, 1989 after 5,959 performances, again directed and choreographed by Levy and Sappington.
 The revival briefly became the longest-running show in Broadway history.
 It remains Broadway's eighth longest-running show and the longest-running revue in Broadway history.

 The Spanish-language premiere production opened on October 9, 1977 at Teatro Príncipe in Madrid, Spain, directed by Juan José Alonso Millán, who also translated the show.

 Filmed recording

 A pay-per-view video production played on closed-circuit television in select cities in 1971, and was released theatrically in 1972.
 In both cases, many cities and municipalities banned its screening.
 Frank Herold, an editor who worked on the film, commented on that in a brief post he contributed to the relevant Internet Movie Database page.

 Synopsis

-[Note: the revue takes place in the form of sketches.
+The revue takes place in the form of sketches.
 Lyrics and music are by Robert Dennis, Peter Schickele, and Stanley Walden unless otherwise noted.
-Authorship for sketches was attributed in a 1969 article in New York magazine.]